arpdm/Proxima/documentation/world_system_beta_architecture.md

 ### Core Agent Functions

 - **Operational modes:** Each agent implements one or more mutually exclusive operational modes (e.g., idle, active, maintenance, fault-handling).
 At any time, exactly one mode is active; mode transitions follow defined preconditions and safety checks.
-- **Single-mode execution:** While executing, an agent performs the key function mapped to its current mode.
-Concurrency within an agent is internal (e.g., monitoring), but external behavior is represented by a single active mode.
 - **Mode control vs. goals:** Agents are goal-agnostic—they do not store or reason about global world-system goals or priorities.
 Mode changes are commanded by their sector’s scheduler/policy layer, which interprets goals and translates them into local assignments.
 - **Task interface:** Agents receive tasks with inputs, required resources, and acceptance criteria; they return status, outputs, and telemetry (including health and consumption metrics).
 - **Lifetime & health:** Each agent has a lifetime and health state (e.g., age, wear, fault counters).
 End-of-life or degraded health triggers policy-driven actions (derating, maintenance, swap-out, retirement).